Geology of Utah: Mesozoic (251–66 million years ago)

-Cenozoic (66 million years ago-present)
+Cenozoic (66 million years ago–present)

 In the Cenozoic, the Laramide orogeny uplifted the Rocky Mountains.
-Near Flaming Gorge, the Paleocene Fort Union Formation angularly overlies the Cretaceous Ericson Sandstone while on the south slope of Uintas Mountain, the Wasatch Formation overlies the Cretaceous Mesaverde Sandstone.
+Near Flaming Gorge, the Paleocene Fort Union Formation angularly overlies the Cretaceous Ericson Sandstone, while on the south slope of the Uinta Mountains, the Wasatch Formation overlies the Cretaceous Mesaverde Sandstone.
 The Wasatch Conglomerate formed as the coarsest debris accumulated in basins near the uplifted areas, with sediments growing finer further east and reaching up to 13,000 feet thick through the Eocene in the Uinta Basin.

 Large lakes played an important role as well.
-Paleocene Lake Flagstaff left algal limestone in the Southern Wasatch Mountains, along with marl-mudstone in Bryce Canyon, Cedar Breaks and Richfield.
-Eocene Lake Green River deposits do not extend as far south, but include an important oil shale resource.
+Paleocene Lake Flagstaff left algal limestone in the Southern Wasatch Mountains, along with marl-mudstone in Bryce Canyon, Cedar Breaks, and Richfield.
+Eocene Lake Green River deposits do not extend as far south but include an important oil shale resource.
 Erosion wore down the Uinta Mountains enough that the Duchesne River Formation covered over earlier Cenozoic basin fill.

-An abrupt shift to volcanic activity in the Needle Range and at Marysvale, Crystal Peak, Tintic and Bingham took place in the Oligocene, erupt thick ash flow tuff and produced welded ignimbrite.
+An abrupt shift to volcanic activity in the Needle Range and at Marysvale, Crystal Peak, Tintic, and Bingham took place in the Oligocene, erupting with thick ash flow tuff and producing welded ignimbrite.
 The Needle Range ash flow tuff is the most extensive, covering 13,000 square miles in southwest Utah and eastern Nevada.
-While most tuffs are rhyolite, the Needles Range tuff includes amphibolite, biotite and plagioclase phenocrysts.
-Volcanism was related to the subducting Farallon Plate and took place from 35 to 19 million years ago, predating the block faulting of the Basin and Range Province making tuff useful for stratigraphic comparisons.
-Several unusual laccolith intrusions formed including the Henry, La Sal, Abajo and Three Peaks mountains.
+While most tuffs are rhyolite, the Needle Range tuff includes amphibolite, biotite, and plagioclase phenocrysts.
+Volcanism was related to the subducting Farallon Plate and took place from 35 to 19 million years ago, predating the block faulting of the Basin and Range Province, making tuff useful for stratigraphic comparisons.
+Several unusual laccolith intrusions formed, including the Henry, La Sal, Abajo, and Three Peaks mountains.

-Volcanic activity lessened from 19 to 16 million years ago, followed by basalt flows, cinder cones and the Topaz-Spor Mountain rhyolite into the Miocene, Pliocene and Quaternary.
+Volcanic activity lessened from 19 to 16 million years ago, followed by basalt flows, cinder cones, and the Topaz-Spor Mountain rhyolite into the Miocene, Pliocene, and Quaternary.
 During this time and continuing to the present, block faulting created the basin and range terrain in western Utah and Nevada.

 Lake Bonneville formed during the Quaternary, covering 20,000 square miles.
 The Great Salt Lake is the remnant of the deepest part of the lake, where the depth was once as much as 1000 ft.
-During the Pleistocene, glaciers formed in the mountains and in the case of the Temple Lake Stade and Gannett Peak Stade, advanced 4,000 years ago in the Holocene.
+During the Pleistocene, glaciers formed in the mountains, and in the case of the Temple Lake Stade and Gannett Peak Stade, advanced 4,000 years ago in the Holocene.

-Natural resource geology
+Regional features

-In the 1800s, coal extraction at Coalville was used to supply the Salt Lake Valley, Cedar City and iron mines, with a shift to Carbon County in the 1900s.
+Utah is divided into several distinct regions based on tectonic and stratigraphic trends.
+These regions include: the Colorado Plateau, Uinta Mountains, Uinta Basin, Basin and Range Province, and the Central Utah Thrust Belt, among others.